-The Programme covers four priorities, which include five Programme SOs.
-To measure the progress of each SO the result indicators are defined.
+The Programme covers four priorities, which include five Programme specific objectives.
+To measure the progress of each specific objective the result indicators are defined.
 A set of output indicators is developed to measure the outputs produced by the projects.

-Each SO includes list of supported indicative activities.
-However, applicants are free to develop their own project ideas as long as they address one Programme priority, its Specific objective and a certain set of result and output indicators of the chosen SO.
+Each specific objective includes list of supported indicative activities.
+However, applicants are free to develop their own project ideas as long as they address one Programme priority, its specific objective and a certain set of result and output indicators of the chosen specific objective.
 Detailed information on the Programme and project intervention logic is available in section 4.4 "Programme and project intervention logic" of the Programme Manual.